top of page

 Biography

-His output ranges from large-scale orchestral works and concertos to ensemble, chamber, and choral music.
-Besides writing for standard classical music instruments, he is also interested in composing for non-orchestral, baroque, and non-Western instruments.
-Many works involve electronics, and he has also made music for films and sound installations.
+Räisänen's output consists of over one hundred compositions, ranging from solo to chamber music, vocal and choral works, and large-scale orchestral pieces, including concertos.
+Besides writing for traditional classical instruments, he is also interested in composing for non-orchestral and non-Western instruments.
+His compositions frequently involve electronic sounds, and he has created music for films and sound installations.
 His music is widely performed and broadcast in 44 countries across the globe and released on several recordings.

-His works have received numerous awards: Organ Concerto Pulmo won the Grand Prize in the International Kaija Saariaho Organ Composition Competition 2023.
-The same year, the youth orchestra work Kalalle won the II Prize in Pirkanmaan Pinna Composition Competition.
+His works have received numerous awards: In 2024, Art Song Cycle Min-tsuku was awarded the II prize in the L.I.E.D.
+Composition Competition.
+Organ Concerto Pulmo won the Grand Prize in the International Kaija Saariaho Organ Composition Competition 2023.
+The same year, the youth orchestra work Kalalle won the II Prize in the Pirkanmaan Pinna Composition Competition.
 In 2022, the choir work Kiire got the II Prize in the P. J. Hannikainen Choral Composition Competition.
 In 2021, Räisänen won two composition competitions: The Lux Musicae Composition Competition with the ensemble work Tele and the Composition Competition for the Tampere Piano Competition with his piano solo work Hile.
 In 2019, Marimba Concerto Portal was awarded the III Prize and it won the Audience Prize in the International Uuno Klami Composition Competition.
 In 2007, Räisänen won the Irino Prize in Japan with work Stheno, and in 2002 he was awarded the II Prize in the International Composition Competition 2 Agosto in Italy.

 He has been selected for several international artist residencies such as Tokyo Wonder Site 2011, Künstlerhaus Schloss Wiepersdorf 2010 and Künstlerhaus Lukas 2008.
 Räisänen has been teaching in the annual Sävellyspaja Composition Masterclass since 2014.